achojnicki/sicken/readme.md

 ```
 /opt/sicken/bin/sicken-concurrent
 ```
-on Mac:
+On Mac:
 ```
 python3.12 /opt/sicken/concurrent
 ```
-on Windows:
+On Windows:
 ```
 py c:\sicken\concurrent
 ```

-This will start the process manager of Sicken which starts submodules specified in the `sicken-concurrent_workers.yaml` config file.
+This will start the process manager of Sicken, which starts submodules specified in the `sicken-concurrent_workers.yaml` config file.

 > [!NOTE]
 >
 > VTube Studio must be on and running before starting Sicken's Concurrent

 ## Videos

 Below are a few videos of Sicken in action.